joelfloressottile/FOSHMobile/README.md

 # FOSHMobile
-Mobile app that help patients track their health progress and check their medical records.
+Mobile app that helps patients track their health progress and check their medical records.